ergoserv/handbook/code_style.md

   * Rubocop, for Ruby lints
   * SCSS Lint, for SCSS lints

-First, you need to add the gems to your project's Gemfile:
+First, you need to add the gems to your project's `Gemfile`:

 ```ruby
 group :development, :test do